onomondo/onomondo-eim/README.md

 #### Listing REST resources

 The REST API user has to keep track of his REST resources.
 However, there may be circumstances where the REST API user must recover his state.
-In this case it is possible to list all `resourceIds` of all REST resources that are currently in the `rest` table.
+In this case it is possible to list all `resourceId`s of all REST resources that are currently in the `rest` table.

-Example: URL to list all REST resources available in the `download` `facility`
+Example: URL to list all REST `resource`s available in the `download` `facility`
 ```
 http://127.0.0.1:8080/download/list
 ```

 The eIM will respond with a `resourceIdList`.
 The REST API user may then use this list to lookup the state of each REST resource.
-Since the list only contains the `resourceIds` of the current `facility`, the REST API user must repeat the process for all `facilities`.
+Since the list only contains the `resourceId`s of the current `facility`, the REST API user must repeat the process for all `facilities`.

-Example: A typical `list` response with three `resourceIDs`
+Example: A typical `list` response with three `resourceID`s
 ```
 {"resourceIdList": ["2100f52e-83e1-4fed-9d30-f309daf3391a","35074412-654b-4d7b-aec0-e159837b998f","9d6b14df-1875-4827-8236-916383972a19"]}
 ```